 - Every case and individual is different.
 Please consult your insurance company regarding coverage questions.

 Where is this surgery performed?

-- Robotic-assisted joint replacement surgery is available at Cleveland Clinic Lutheran Hospital.
+- Robotic-assisted joint replacement surgery is available at multiple Cleveland Clinic hospitals.

 - Patients can see their Cleveland Clinic orthopaedic physician at any Cleveland Clinic facility for pre- and post-operative care.
 Virtual visits are also available for post-operative care.

 For more information, please call 216.363.5769.